usharesoft/appcenter-docs/end-user/en/source/pages/migration/data-synchronization.rst

 At the end of the migration process, you can synchronize the running migrated instance with the source machine data.

-.. warning:: This feature is only available for scans without overlay of following Operating Systems:
+.. warning:: This feature is only available for scans without overlay for the following Operating Systems:

   * CentOS 6, 7
   * Debian 8